theGaryLarson/CFA-Project-Factory/project-factory/incident-resolution-procedures.md

 ### Confirmation of Jurisdiction

-After a report is submitted, the CNCF CoC Committee will confirm who has jurisdiction over the incident under the Jurisdiction and Escalation Policy.
-If the CoC Committee does not have jurisdiction, it will transfer the incident to the applicable project or escalate the incident to the Linux Foundation.
+After a report is submitted, the CFA CoC Committee will confirm who has jurisdiction over the incident under the Jurisdiction and Escalation Policy.
+If the CoC Committee does not have jurisdiction, it will transfer the incident to the applicable project or escalate the incident to the appropriate partner agency.
 Reporters will be notified if this occurs unless they reported anonymously and did not provide their contact information.
-If the CNCF CoC Committee does have jurisdiction and is not required to escalate it, the committee will proceed to investigate and resolve the incident.
+If the CFA CoC Committee does have jurisdiction and is not required to escalate it, the committee will proceed to investigate and resolve the incident.

 ### Who will have access to reports